KevinJC23/LeadGenAI/README.md

 ```

 ### Docker Setup
-This project includes a Dockerfile for both the backend and frontend, along with a docker-compose.yaml file to run them together.
+This project includes a Dockerfile for both the Backend and Frontend, along with a docker-compose.yaml file to run them together.
 If you want to run this project using Docker, make sure to install both Docker and Docker Compose on your system.

 Create .env Files
 ```